 - Keep filming until you get it right

-A 5-minute video may take you up to a few hours to film if you have no experience on camera.
+A 5-minute video may take you a few hours to film if you have no experience on camera.
 But the more you do it, the better you’ll get and the faster the entire production process will be.

 If you have no public speaking experience, try joining Toastmasters.